thomashoneyman/writing/articles/replace-react-components-with-purescript.md

       ]
 ```

-In a PureScript codebase this is all we need; we could use this component by importing `counter` and providing it with its props.
+In a PureScript codebase this is all we need; we could use this component by importing `mkCounter` and providing it with its props.
 We can almost use this component in JavaScript, too, but we need to take one more step.

 Component creation is inherently effectful, which means that we need to run this effect to have a component ready to import into JavaScript.
 We'll talk more about how PureScript represents effects later when we dive deeper into the interop module.